 The SWAQAT was undertaken to evaluate the presence and distribution of landfill gas (LFG) and the ambient air quality in the vicinity of the landfills.
 The LFG contained methane, carbon dioxide, and nitrogen in ratios consistent with those found in landfills of similar age.
 Methane was found to have migrated outside the landfill into the soil of adjacent recreational areas north of Imjin Road.
-No bare areas or dead vegetation was found, however, that might indicate that methane was migrating to the surface and presenting a health or explosive hazard.
+No dead vegetation or bare areas were found, however, to indicate that methane was migrating to the surface and presenting a health or explosive hazard.
 Analysis of samples collected in the air space immediately above the landfill detected 6 parts per million (ppm) total organic compounds.
 Low levels of 1,1-dichloroethene (1,1-DCE) were detected in the LFG and the ambient air both upwind and downwind of the landfill.
 The prevailing wind direction during sampling was from the west.

-The Toxic Air Emissions Inventory measured emission rates of chemicals from sources around the base, including the McKinney Group B Parcels, when it was fully active in 1990.
+The Toxic Air Emissions Inventory measured emission rates of chemicals from sources around the base, including the McKinney Group C Parcels, when it was fully active in 1990.
 This investigation quantified emissions from:

 - Diesel-fired boilers

 - Natural gas-fired boilers

 - Pathological waste incinerator

 - Stationary engines

 - Munitions use

 - Painting booths

 - Offset printing presses

-- · Miscellaneous paint and solvent use
+- Miscellaneous paint and solvent use

-- · Ozalid (blueprint) printers
+- Ozalid (blueprint) printers

 - Gasoline storage and transfer

 - Laboratory chemical use.